EMPTYVOID-DEV/SvelteDocsMaker/README.md

 #### `color props` (optional)

 Sveltedocsmaker uses three main colors for fonts, backgrounds, and the primary color.
-The primary color is transformed using the `getColorLevels` function to create three different levels: 800, 400, and 100, by adjusting the opacity.
+The primary color is transformed using the `color-mix` to create three different levels: 800, 400, and 100, by adjusting the opacity.
 You can also provide dark mode counterparts.

 ```ts
 export let lightBgColor: string = '#dfe2ec';